tillraab/efishSignalDetector/README.md

 * check other pretrained models from torchvision.models.detection, e.g. fasterrcnn_resnet50_fpn_v2

-## dataset.py
+## datasets.py
-Contains custom datasets and dataloader.
-These are based on the images that are stored in ./data/dataset.
+Contains custom datasets and dataloader functions and classes.

 ### ToDos:
 * load/compute spectrogram directly and perform signal detection.
 E.g. spectrogram calculation as part of __getitem__

 ## config.py
 Containes Hyperparameters used by the scripts.